-One specific thing that young people aged 10 to 16 have taught us is that our programs around bullying, cyber bullying and respectful relationships are working.
+Something children and young people have told us is that programs around bullying and respectful relationships do make a positive difference.
 They can recite from memory the actions to look out for and the ways to deal with or seek help when confronted with difficult and abusive situations.
 This doesn’t mean they don’t need more support – because knowing something and then actually doing it are different things – but there is something more pressing than that.

 The challenge young people face…

 Young people, especially as they get their first devices and connect with each other over networks (whether social, or even just school networks) say that it is the day-to-day online moments that they want to learn to manage more.

 These aren’t all awful or terrible things; they are small things that can wear you down and cause you stress, anxiety and worry that creeps into your daily life.
 Think about your own life as a teenager, and the things that you were worried or obsessed about through magazines and TV and your friends and peers – then multiply that 100 times.
 That is what life is like for our children today.